AnalyticsAutomated/analytics_automated/README.md

 ## Setup of automated analytics

-If we're starting from scracth I strongly advise installing things in this order.
+If we're starting from scratch you will need to install the following: order.

 1. Install latest python3.x